 *This is a collaborative guest post

 Creating the perfect nursery for your child can be a fun but challenging task.
 You want to create a safe, comfortable, and above all — baby-friendly space.
-There are plenty of considerations that need to be made when arranging a nursery for your child, from furniture, lighting, and toys to storage options and decorations.
+There are plenty of considerations that need to be made when arranging a nursery for your child, from adding pieces of furniture like a tallboy chest of drawers, lighting, and toys to storage options and decorations.
 Neglecting any of these factors can result in a less than ideal environment for your baby.
 The good news is that with the right information and insights, planning the perfect nursery doesn’t have to be problematic or overwhelming!

 Decide on the theme and colour scheme